35% of media composers have taken buyouts or work for hire deals

 And if you’re offered a buyout, you should be able to negotiate a deal that’s right for you.

-That’s why we’ve partnered with the MU to campaign against buyouts and for our Fair Commissioning Manifesto.
+To address this and other issues of unfairness in the media commissioning sphere we’ve partnered with the MU to campaign against buyouts as part of Fair Score and for our Fair Commissioning Manifesto.

 Read our guide to buyouts for media composers